pojntfx/webnetes-book/src/getting-started/develop/c.md

 It is a very simple TCP server that listens to messages, prefixes them with `You've sent: ` and sends them back to the sender.

-Now, copy and paste the [unisockets.h](https://raw.githubusercontent.com/alphahorizonio/webnetes/main/examples/c_echo_server/unisockets.h) header in the same directory as `main.c`.
+Now, copy and paste the [unisockets.h](https://github.com/alphahorizonio/webnetes/blob/main/examples/c_echo_client/unisockets.h) header in the same directory as `main.c`, which allows networking to function.

 ### CMake Configuration